soheeparklee/soheeparklee.github.io/_posts/2025-9-21-DAW-system-main.md

 ---

 - ⭐️ Definition of computer system
-- ⭐️ Main chip to save data on computer
+- ⭐️ Main chip to save data on computer: condensator
 - ⭐️ 0.5v = 0
 - ⭐️ 5v = 1